orientechnologies/orientdb-docs/source/Graph-Database-Tinkerpop.md

 # Multi-Threaded Applications

 Multi-threaded applications must use one OrientGraph instance per thread.
 For more information about multi-threading look at [Java Multi Threading](Java-Multi-Threading.md).
+Also all the graph components (Vertices and Edges) are not thread-safe, so sharing them between threads could cause unpredictable errors.

 # Blueprints Extensions